bcallus/Project_7-TheArcade/README.md

         * a new apple is randomly generated to the board
     * you can see the snake length at the end of the game
     * the game is reset by pressing 'play again'

+### Starting

+* need a table with rows and colums and cells.
+  * createGameBoard function to create board
+* need startGame function
+  * need to have a snake